CLNEulalia/Heroku-Atlas-Deployment/README.md

     $ heroku config
     ```

+    ##### Note:

-    > NOTE: Do not copy the above command.
-The database id numbers in the URI
+    - Do not copy the above command.
+The database id numbers in the URI should
-    > should match the URI that you copied from your own Atlas database.
-The
+      match the URI that you copied from your own Atlas database.
+The **sample**
-    > **sample** command above includes id numbers of `012345` and `12345`.
-Does
+      command above includes id numbers of `012345` and `12345`.
+Does your own
-    > your own Atlas URI match this?
+      Atlas URI match this?
 Probably not.

-    > NOTE: Your database name will be included in the URI you copied from your
+    - Your database name will be included in the URI you copied from your Atlas
-    > Atlas database.
-You will need to manually add the `USERNAME` and
+      database.
+You will need to manually add the `USERNAME` and `PASSWORD` that
-    > `PASSWORD` that you created in Step 10. **DONT FORGET TO PUT QUOTES AROUND
-    > THE URL PART**
+      you created in Step 10. **DONT FORGET TO PUT QUOTES AROUND THE URL PART**

-    > NOTE: Assigning environmental variables using `heroku config:set` is very
+    - Assigning environmental variables using `heroku config:set` is very
-    > similar to using `export`, the difference being accessibility.
+      similar to using `export`, the difference being accessibility.
 Variables
-    > assigned using the heroku command are only accessible from the production
+      assigned using the heroku command are only accessible from the production
-    > app deployed on heroku.
+      app deployed on heroku.

 #### Deploying to Heroku